 Possible Cursor Values

-There is a menubar at the top of the Designer Workspace that provides functionality that you can interact with when working in the Vision workspace.
-Each menu has a host of functions as it relates to that menu.
-The other menus that are shared between Vision and Perspective are discussed in the General Designer Interface.
+There is a menubar at the top of the Designer Workspace that provides functionality when working in the Vision workspace.
+Each menu dropdown reveals a host of functions related to the menu item.
+The other menus shared between Vision and Perspective are discussed in the General Designer Interface.

-The Edit Menu is also similar to other applications edit menus in that it provides much of the basic copy/paste functionality.
-You can also right click on an item to access this menu.
+The Edit Menu is similar to other applications edit menus as it provides much of the basic copy/paste functionality.
+You can also access this menu by right-clicking on an item.

 |Undo and Redo||Can be used to revert to the previous state, essentially removing the last change, or redoing it again after having been removed.
 This has a large queue that can be traversed, but does not include every change (i.e., Tag edits cannot be undone).|